Tetralogy of Fallot: History

 Other cases, such as those presented by Pulteney (1785), Abernethy (1793), Bell (1797), Dorsey (1812), and Farre (1814) also contributed to modern understandings of TOF.
 The first reported case of TOF was in America at the University of Pennsylvania in 1816, with more cases being reported by Peacock (1858 and 1869), Widman (1881), and finally Fallot (1888), after whom the condition is named.
 Fallot was the first to elegantly describe the four key features that differentiate it from other cyanotic cardiac conditions, and was prominent in the disqualification of a patent foramen ovale as a fifth feature.
 Fallot initially referred to it as "La maladie bleue", which is French for "the blue disease" or "cyanose cardiaque", translating to "cardiac cyanosis".

 The first surgical palliation was carried out in 1944 at Johns Hopkins.
 The procedure was conducted by surgeon Alfred Blalock and cardiologist Helen B. Taussig, with Vivien Thomas also providing substantial contributions and listed as an assistant.
 This first surgery was depicted in the film Something the Lord Made.
-It was actually Helen Taussig who convinced Alfred Blalock that the shunt was going to work.
-15-month-old Eileen Saxon was the first person to receive a Blalock–Thomas–Taussig shunt.
-Furthermore, the Blalock-Thomas-Taussig procedure, initially the only surgical treatment available for tetralogy of Fallot, was palliative but not curative.
-The first total repair of tetralogy of Fallot was done by a team led by C. Walton Lillehei at the University of Minnesota in 1954 on an 11-year-old boy.
+Actually, Helen Taussig was who convinced Alfred Blalock that the shunt was going to work; 15-month-old Eileen Saxon was the first person to receive a Blalock–Thomas–Taussig shunt.
+Furthermore, the Blalock-Thomas-Taussig procedure, initially the only surgical treatment available for TOF, was palliative but not curative.
+The first total repair of TOF was done by a team led by C. Walton Lillehei at the University of Minnesota in 1954 on an 11-year-old boy.
 Total repair on infants has had success from 1981, with research indicating that it has a comparatively low mortality rate.
-Today the adult TOF population continues to grow and is one of the most common congenital heart defects seen in adult outpatient clinics.
+Today, the adult TOF population continues to grow and is one of the most common congenital heart defects seen in adult outpatient clinics.

 Related disorders

-The following illnesses have symptoms that are comparable to tetralogy of Fallot.
+The following illnesses have symptoms that are comparable to TOF.
 For a differential diagnosis, comparisons between these disorders provides valuable knowledge.